Unidata/science-gateway/vms/jupyter/readme.md

 ## Kubernetes Cluster

-[Create a Kuernetes cluster](../../openstack/readme.md) with the desired number of nodes and VM sizes.
+[Create a Kubernetes cluster](../../openstack/readme.md) with the desired number of nodes and VM sizes.
 Lock down the master node of the cluster per Unidata security procedures.
 Work with sys admin staff to obtain a DNS name (e.g., jupyterhub.unidata.ucar.edu), and a certificate from a certificate authority for the master node.

 <a id="h:CD007D2A"></a>